Lolita (1962 film): Direction

 With Nabokov's consent, Kubrick changed the order in which events unfolded by moving what was the novel's ending to the start of the film.
 Kubrick determined that while this sacrificed a great ending, it helped maintain interest, as he believed that interest in the novel sagged after Humbert "seduced" Lolita halfway through.

 While the novel was set in the 1940s, Kubrick gave it a contemporary setting, shooting many of the exterior scenes in England with some back-projected scenery shot in the United States, including upstate eastern New York, along NY 9N in the eastern Adirondacks, and a hilltop view of Albany from Rensselaer, on the east bank of the Hudson.
-Kubrick had to film in England, as much of the money to finance the film was raised there, with the condition that it also be spent there.
+Kubrick had to film in England, as much of the money to finance the film was raised there, with the condition that it also be spent there..
+This can be seen towards the end of the film, when Humbert is viewed driving around an 'American mid-west town' on his way to find Lolita, when in fact the scene is filmed on Grover Road in Oxhey Village near Watford, England.

 In addition, Kubrick had been living in England since 1961 and suffered from a deathly fear of flying.
 Hilfield Castle is featured in the film as Quilty's "Pavor Manor".

 Some of the minor parts were played by Canadian and American actors, such as Cec Linder, Lois Maxwell, Jerry Stovin and Diana Decker, who were based in England at the time.